Hurricane Floyd: New England

+Canada

 The remnants of Floyd produced rainfall and gusty winds from Ontario to Atlantic Canada, with 118 km/h occurring along the Saint Lawrence River in Quebec, the strongest winds in the country.
 The high winds damaged corn and other crops along the river's south shore from the l'Amiante to Bellechasse regions.
 The highest rainfall in Canada also occurred in eastern Quebec, reaching 122 mm.
 Power outages affected Montreal and Quebec City, causing classes to be canceled at the Université de Montréal.
-Inclement weather was a potential factor in a five car accident on Autoroute 15 in Quebec City.
+Inclement weather was a potential factor in a five car accident on Autoroute 15 in Montreal.
 Minor traffic accidents also occurred in the Maritimes.
 Heavy rainfall backed up storm drains in Fredericton, New Brunswick.
 The Confederation Bridge connecting Prince Edward Island to the mainland shut down during the storm due to 116 km/h winds.
 About 6,000 people lost power in Nova Scotia.

 Aftermath

+The Bahamas

 To help the affected citizens, the Bahamas Red Cross Society opened 41 shelters, though within one week many returned home.
 The Bahamas required $435,000 (1999 USD; $ USD) in aid following the storm, much of it in food parcels.
 The Inter-American Development Bank loaned $21 million (1999 USD; $ USD) to the archipelago to restore bridges, roads, seawalls, docks, and other building projects in the aftermath of the hurricane.

-Due to its high impact, extensive damage, and loss of life, the name Floyd was retired by the World Meteorological Organization in the spring of 2000, and it will never again be used for another future Atlantic hurricane.
-It was replaced with Franklin in the 2005 season.

-Criticism of FEMA
+North Carolina

 The Hurricane Floyd disaster was followed by what many judged to be a very slow federal response.
 Fully three weeks after the storm hit, Jesse Jackson complained to FEMA Director James Lee Witt on his CNN program Both Sides Now, "It seemed there was preparation for Hurricane Floyd, but then came Flood Floyd.
 Bridges are overwhelmed, levees are overwhelmed, whole towns under water ... [it's] an awesome scene of tragedy.
 So there's a great misery index in North Carolina."
 Witt responded, "We're starting to move the camper trailers in.
 It's been so wet it's been difficult to get things in there, but now it's going to be moving very quickly.
 And I think you're going to see a—I think the people there will see a big difference [within] this next weekend."